simplex-chat/simplex-chat/blog/20230925-simplex-chat-v5-3-desktop-app-local-file-encryption-directory-service.md

 - you cannot send voice messages.
 - there is no support for calls yet.

+You can download the desktop app for Linux and Mac via [downloads page](https://simplex.chat/downloads).
+Windows version will be available soon.

 ## Group directory service and other group improvements

 <img src="./images/20230925-directory.png" width="330" class="float-to-left">